Skip to Content

 4) Our university will likely have deviations in the E&G Carryforward Spending Plan line items during the fiscal year.
 Will we need to bring these spending variances back to the Board of Governors for approval?

 Answer: You are not required to bring amendments to your initial approved E&G Carryforward spending Plan back to the Board of Governors during the fiscal year.
 The Chancellor will be asking for a final reporting of actual activity subsequent to the end of the period.
 You will be asked to explain deviations in your actual spending from the original approved plan.
-The Board of Governors Budget Office is working to design the end of year “true-up” reporting.
+Board staff will send out the original Carryforward Spending Plans to each university at the end of the fiscal year with an extra column on the “summary tab”, there you will report the actual activity.

 5) Are universities required to provide a separate E&G Carryforward Spending Plan for each entity as funded in the annual General Appropriations Act?

-Answer: Yes, the E&G Carryforward Spending Plan is intended to report planned expenditure of accumulated fund balances in each of the E&G funding categories, with the exceptions of Risk Management Insurances and Student Financial Assistance, which should be consolidated into the reporting of the entity that benefited from the funding.
-These categories include the university main campuses, UF-IFAS, the health science centers/medical schools, the FAMU-FSU Joint College of Engineering, and the Florida Postsecondary Comprehensive Transition Program (UCF).
+Answer: Yes, the E&G Carryforward Spending Plan is intended to report planned expenditure of accumulated fund balances in each of the E&G funding categories, with the exceptions of Nursing Education (PIPELINE), Risk Management Insurances and Student Financial Assistance which should be consolidated into the reporting of the entity that benefited from the funding.
+These categories include the university main campuses, UF-IFAS, the health science centers/medical schools, the FAMU-FSU Joint College of Engineering, Florida Postsecondary Comprehensive Transition Program (UCF), the Community School Grant Program (UCF), and the Enterprise Cybersecurity Resiliency Programs (USF).

 6) On the “Carryforward Fund Balance Composition” report that universities were required to submit as supplemental information with their annual operating budgets up to and including FY 2018-19, there were provisions for expenditures to date and encumbrances to date in the July 1 beginning fund balance section.
 These categories are not included for the “E&G Carryforward Spending Plan” template.
-Why is there a different beginning fund balance presentation for the new SB 190 reporting requirements?
+Why is there a different beginning fund balance presentation for the reporting requirements in F.S.
+1011.45?

-7) Our university is planning to use a portion of our E&G carryforward balance for fixed capital outlay (FCO) projects as provided in SB 190.
+7) Our university is planning to use a portion of our E&G carryforward balance for fixed capital outlay (FCO) projects as provided in Section 1011.45(3), F.S.
 What is the correct way to reflect this use of funds on the E&G Carryforward Spending Plan documents?

-8) Senate Bill 190 outlines the permissible uses of E&G carryforward fund balances for certain fixed capital outlay expenditures.
+8) Section 1011.45(3), F.S. outlines the permissible uses of E&G carryforward fund balances for certain fixed capital outlay expenditures.
 May current-year E&G funding be utilized for FCO expenditures?

 Answer: No. Unless otherwise provided by law, current-year E&G funding is to be used for E&G operating activities only.
 Design costs, building permit fees, and actual hard construction costs are not appropriate uses of current-year E&G funds.
 As a general rule, any items required to obtain a Certificate of Occupancy for a project would not be an approved used of current-year E&G funding.